Cherreads

 Yoo brought his consciousness into the pocket dimension one last time before the mission.

-Inside, he'd recreated everything important from his past life.
-His apartment.
-His desk.
-The gaming setup.
-Even the coffee mug he'd used daily—chipped handle, faded logo.
+Inside, every important thing from his past life was recreated, his apartment, desk.
+The gaming setup, even the coffee mug he'd used daily, chipped handle, faded logo.

 "Then succeed tomorrow.
 Seal the rift.
 Survive.
 Continue progression."